Know Why You Are Taking A Polygraph Exam

 Acclimate To The Room

 The exam room may be a regular size office or a very small room or something else completely.
 The size or appearance of the room should in no way affect your mood or opinion of the procedure.
 Whether the space is small and undecorated or large with a number of framed certificates and awards it should make no difference to your level of confidence in the examiner or of your own state of mind.
 Do not be intimidated by an impressive office and do not dismiss the effectiveness of the examiner with a small sparse one.
 From the moment you enter the room until you exit after the exam, you are being recorded both audibly and visually.
-Enter the room, look around briefly, sit down and block the room, and record from your mind.
+Enter the room, look around briefly, sit down and block the room from your mind.
 Your surroundings have nothing to do with your results.
 No one other than the examinee and examiner is allowed in the room.
 No lawyers, no spouses, no friends.
 The only allowed exception is a polygraph examiner trainee.

 Know The Polygraph Equipment